-I refer to this recipe as Big Ass Chicken… because I cooked the meat as it came and did not chop, slice or cut it any smaller.
-Feel free to change things up with the recipe and make yours a small ass chicken paella instead. :)
+I refer to this recipe as Big Ass Chicken because when I initially made Paella, I cooked all the chicken as it came in the package and did not chop, slice or cut it into any smaller pieces.

-When we went to Barcellona we got our taste of real Paella and there’s so many different combinations to be made.
-I’m excited to change it up and try a few different varieties.
+When Jeff & I went to Portugal and Spain we got our first taste of real Paella and I couldn’t believe how many restaurants offered so many different combinations of ingredients.
+You can make an all seafood Paella or mix and match with your proteins to create a new-to-you combination.
+I’m excited to change it up and try a few different varieties the next time I make Paella at home.

-Big Ass Chicken and Jumbo Shrimp Paella Adapted from Everyday Food, May 2008
+Big Ass Chicken and Jumbo Shrimp Paleo Paella

-- 4 skinless chicken thighs, plus 2 big-ass chicken breasts
+- 4 chicken thighs, plus 2-4 big-ass chicken breasts

 - sea salt and coarse ground black pepper, to taste